shader-slang/shader-slang.github.io/docs/compilation-api.md

 Slang offers the capability to save modules to disk after this initial processing, allowing for faster initial module load times.

-APIs for module precompilation is described in the [User Guide](https://shader-slang.com/slang/user-guide/link-time-specialization.html#using-precompiling-modules-with-the-api).
+API methods for module precompilation are described in the [User Guide](https://shader-slang.com/slang/user-guide/link-time-specialization.html#using-precompiling-modules-with-the-api).

 Specialization
 --------------